atqp11/portfolio-tracker/docs/0_AI_Coding_Agent_Guide.md

-# Huide for AI Coding Agents
+# Guide for AI Coding Agents

 This document provides a comprehensive overview of the project's architecture, data strategies, and development workflows.
 It serves as a guide for developers and AI assistants (like Gemini, Claude Code) working on this codebase.